 |1st February to 31st March||6.30 AM. to 10.00 AM||2.30 PM to 6.00 PM|

 |1st April to 15th May||6.00 AM to 9.30 AM||3.00 PM to 6.30 PM|

 |15th May to 30th June||6.00 AM to 9.30 AM||3.30 PM to 7.00 PM|

 - Ranthambhore Fort Excursion – Listen to the folklores of the bygone era

-Located deep within the dense park, Ranthambore Fort stands as an epitome of the valour and pride of the Rajput rulers.
+Located deep within the dense park, Ranthambore Fort stands as an epitome of the valor and pride of the Rajput rulers.
 A UNESCO World Heritage Site, the fort passed through several hands as a bounty of vicious battles.
 An excursion to this ancient site will let you relive the long history of the land of kings – Rajasthan.
 Designed to keep enemies at bay, this ancient legacy stands atop a hill as a witness of many battles and sieges.
-An excursion to the Ranthambore Fort will allow you to explore its various attractions namely Mahadeo Chhatri, Toran Dwar, Sametonki Haveli and others that lie within its premises.
+An excursion to the Ranthambore Fort will allow you to explore its various attractions namely Mahadeo Chhatri, Toran Dwar, Sametonki Haveli, and others that lie within its premises.